 Spring bulbs should be planted before the ground freezes and while bulbs are still firm and dormant.
 If you purchase bulbs in the fall but can’t get them planted right away, store them in a refrigerator or some place where the temperature stays around 40°F (4°C).
 This will keep them dormant until you can plant.

 In general, bulbs should be planted in sunny areas.
 Crocus, narcissus and hyacinth will also flower in partial shade.
 Like most plants, bulbs grow best in loose, fertile, well-drained soil.
 They will not tolerate soil that is soggy or compacted.
-You can improve soil structure and drainage by incorporating peat moss or compost.
+You can improve soil structure and drainage by incorporating Soil Pep or compost.
 Before planting, loosen the soil a little deeper than the recommended planting depth so the bulb’s roots can grow freely.

 As you are planting your spring blooming bulbs, make sure to check the packages since specific information about proper planting depth is printed on each one.
 In most cases, the size of the bulb determines how deeply it should be planted.
 Bulbs are usually planted 2-3 times deeper than their height.
 Planting bulbs a little deeper protects them from extreme cold and may also help protect them from nibbling rodents.